 Skip to main content

-WorldMonitor has three authentication modes.
+WorldMonitor has four authentication modes.
 Which one applies depends on how you’re calling.

 Auth matrix